Skip to main content

 Full course description for Special Topics in Supply Chain and Operations

-This course focuses on developing the skills needed to become a successful project manager and project team member.
-Topics covered include all aspects of project management from project initiation issues and project planning to scheduling, organization, implementation, monitoring progress and controlling to achieve desired project results.
-Also included are project management techniques such as PERT, CPM and project evaluation methods using Microsoft Project software.
+This course focuses on developing the skills needed to become a successful project manager and project team member using quantitative methods and technology tools to enhance critical problem-solving.
+Topics covered include all aspects of project management from project initiation issues and project planning to scheduling, organization, implementation, monitoring progress and controlling by using technology driven approaches.
+This includes project management techniques such as PERT, CPM and project evaluation methods using Microsoft Project software.

 Full course description for Project Management